antoinehermant/anta_database/_sources/intro.md

 # AntADatabase

-This Python module provides an efficient SQLite database for browsing, visualizing and processing Internal Reflecting Horizons (isochrones) across Antarctica, curated by the AntArchitecture action group.
+AntADatabase in a SQLite database powered by Python for browsing, visualizing and processing Internal Reflecting Horizons (isochrones) across Antarctica, curated by the AntArchitecture action group.
 It is specifically designed for ice dynamic modelers who need a fast, memory-efficient data structure to constrain their models.

 ## SQLite Database